MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-command-v2.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 If you continually publish a set of packages and only change the version number of the subset of packages that changed, use this option.
 It allows the task to report success even if some of your packages are rejected with 409 Conflict errors.

 This option is currently only available on Azure Pipelines and using Windows agents.
 If NuGet.exe encounters a conflict, the task will fail.
+This option will not work and publish will fail if you are within a proxy environment.
 <!-- :::editable-content-end::: -->

 :::moniker-end